-Ever tried acupuncture before?
-There’s more to it than simply lying back and having needles poked into your skin!
+Have you ever tried acupuncture?
+There’s more to it than simply having needles poked into your skin!
 This alternative medicine and treatment has helped millions of people all over the world cope with aches, pains, strains, and pressures over the decades.
 However, many people assume that it is simply a case of sticking a needle or two into points where we are feeling pain!

-In this fact file, we’re going to look at acupuncture in a bit more detail – offering up some fascinating facts about the practice which may just convince you to take a look at getting into the treatment yourself!
+In this fact file, we’re going to look at acupuncture in a bit more detail – offering up some fascinating facts about this practice which may just convince you to try the treatment for yourself!
 Do always consider your options carefully when it comes to any kind of health treatment – and read on to learn these interesting facts about acupuncture…

 Acupuncture is a medical practice which is derived from alternative Chinese treatments, and which has largely been adapted for purpose in the west.
 Many feel that it is pseudoscience compared to any kind of medical phenomenon.
 However, many people have stated that the practice has helped them.

 Acupuncturists, who work in the treatment, will largely focus on four key areas before deciding how to treat you during the process, they may consider the strength of your pulse or heart rate, where you are feeling pain, how your tongue appears in terms of shape and coating, and even the color of your face.

 Acupuncture in the west generally follows standard medical diagnosis wherever possible.
 It’s the process, largely, of helping to stimulate specific muscles and nerves.
 In fact, it’s a practice which has been around since ancient times.
 Most believe that China is the origin site of acupuncture, though many do dispute this.